Genealogy & Family History Courses

-NEW The Heritage Family e course.
+The Heritage Family e course.
 A 4-module course available for download.
 You can start it at any time and work at your own speed.
 Although the course is not assessed there are questions and further exercises with answers so that you can see how you are doing.
 Full details of the course are available on the website.

-NEW University of Strathclyde offers Post Graduate Certificate, Diploma & MSc in Genealogical, Palaeographic and Heraldic Studies.
+University of Strathclyde offers Post Graduate Certificate, Diploma & MSc in Genealogical, Palaeographic and Heraldic Studies.
 Applications currently invited for Oct 2012 & Oct 2013 entry Part time PG certificate courses

-NEW Free BBC History Trails Family History - Experts' tips on starting your research, How documentation builds a family tree, Reading history: census, medals, buildings and photographs
+Free BBC History Trails Family History - Experts' tips on starting your research, How documentation builds a family tree, Reading history: census, medals, buildings and photographs

 Pharos Teaching & Tutoring Limited specialise in online learning.
 Their aim is to help you become a better genealogist.